zugaldia/appython/samples/standard/README.md

 ### Set up

-This is one way of getting a project off the ground:
+This is one way to get your project off the ground:

 1. Add this repository to your project as a submodule: `git submodule add https://github.com/zugaldia/appython.git`

 2. Copy this folder (`appython/samples/standard`) into your own project and rename it to something that makes sense to you.
 For example: `cp -R appython/samples/standard .; mv standard appengine`

+3. Update `Makefile` to set your own `PROJECT_ID`

-3. Update the relative path to the submodule root in `Makefile` and `vendor/Makefile` (`APPYTHON_ROOT` var)
+4. Update `Makefile` and `vendor/Makefile` to set the relative path to the submodule root (`APPYTHON_ROOT`)

-4. Add symlinks to `appython` and the `shared` folder: `make add-symlinks`
+5. Add symlinks to `appython` and the `shared` folder: `make add-symlinks`

-5. Add backend dependencies: `cd vendor; make deps`
+6. Add backend dependencies: `cd vendor; make deps`

-6. Add frontend dependencies: `make add-bower`
+7. Add frontend dependencies: `make add-bower`

-7. Edit `app/module_default/static/partials/main.html` to change the default message
+8. Edit `app/module_default/static/partials/main.html` to change the default message

 ### Run locally